-Yes, bok choy ranks as a good source of omega-3s due to its significant amount of alpha-linolenic acid (ALA), and made it into the top 15 vitamin K-rich foods (being an excellent source of this fat-soluble vitamin).
+Bok choy is an excellent source of omega-3 fatty acids due to its significant amount of alpha-linolenic acid (ALA), and made it into the top 15 vitamin K-rich foods (being an excellent source of this fat-soluble vitamin).

 Wow!
 Isn’t it amazing how incredible all these different greens are, once you start to poke around?
 You might have overlooked bok choy for a time, but hopefully now she will come back into your focus and rotation!!

 I’d say it’s about time we make this stir-fry and check out these easy step-by-steps…

 See this simple and tasty recipe below…

 - 5 dried red chiles, sliced